Dhokla: History

 Dukkia, a pulse-based precursor of dhokla, is mentioned in a Jain text dated to 1066 CE.
 The earliest extant work to mention the word "dhokla" is the Gujarati Varanaka Samuchaya (1520 CE).

 Preparation

 Dried rice and split chickpeas (chana dal) are soaked overnight.
-The mixture is ground, and the paste is fermented for at least four hours.
+The mixture is grounded and the paste is fermented for at least four hours.
 Spices are added, such as chili pepper, coriander, and ginger.

-The fermented batter is then steamed for about 15 minutes and cut into pieces.
-These chopped pieces are seasoned in sauteed mustard seeds or cumin seeds, green chilis and curry leaves.
+The fermented batter is then steamed for about 15 minutes, and cut into pieces.
+These chopped pieces are seasoned with sauteed mustard seeds or cumin seeds, green chilies and curry leaves.

-Dhokla is usually served with deep fried chillies and coriander chutney and garnished with fresh coriander and/or grated coconut.
+Dhokla is usually served with deep fried chillies and coriander chutney, and garnished with fresh coriander and/or grated coconut.

 Types

 In contrast to Dhokla, khaman is made entirely of chickpea batter.